 Contact by email: firstname.lastname@example.org

-Recent studies show that wastewater treatment plants (WWTPs) are ineffective in reducing pharmaceutical residues (PRs).
+Wastewater treatment plants (WWTPs) are ineffective in reducing pharmaceutical residues (PRs).
 Thus, these substances are now frequently detected in aquatic ecosystems and even in ground and drinking water.
 A resource efficient option for PR removal from WWTP effluents can be constructed wetlands.
 This project investigates the role of vegetation in PR removal in wetlands.
 The project is run in collaboration with Kristianstad University and Umeå University, and funded by Crafoordska stiftelsen, Kungliga skogs- och lantbruksakademien and Magnus Bergvalls stiftelse.
 Project leader is Hristina Bodin at Kristianstad University.

 Comparative analysis, INtegration anD ExemplaRy implEmentation of cLimate smart LAnd use practices on organic soils